hannsadrian/PublicTransportInformation/README.md

 # 🚟 Public Transport Information

-Web page to view departures or plan a route in germany.
+Webpage to view departures or plan a route in germany.

 ### ⛸ Getting started